 Surprisingly the best exchange rate is a cash withdrawal from an ATM.
 Banks sort out the exchange rate at the official rate without margins and little extras.
 Of course where they make their money is from fees and charges, so check with your bank exactly what they'll be charging you for a foreign withdrawal.
 If you don't like their answer, find a bank with a better fee structure.

 There's just no way of exchanging currency these days without incurring a cost, the industry is pretty well sewn up with no loopholes.

 Unless you want to carry large amounts of cash around (not a good idea) use your debit card (with a four digit pin).
-Take out 20,000 baht at a time to minimize bank charges and take a Pacsafe with you to store the cash in (even if you leave it at the reception desk). over 3 years agoAnswered by Callan via WorldNomads.com
+Take out 20,000 baht at a time to minimize bank charges and take a Pacsafe with you to store the cash in (even if you leave it at the reception desk). about 6 years agoAnswered by Callan via WorldNomads.com